 What Happens to Pompeii and Herculaneum?

 Delve into the advantages of the location of the cities and towns of the area surrounding Vesuvius.
-Drew and Dr R investigate the details of the eruption and discuss how the effects of it are different for Pompeii than for Herculaneum.
+Caroline and Dr R investigate the details of the eruption and discuss how the effects of it are different for Pompeii than for Herculaneum.

 So what do we really know from the source material?